sumitsharma372/chatterbox/README.md

-### Chatterbox Application: Simple System Design Document

-**I am Greeshraj Patairiya, a 4th-year undergraduate student at the Indian Institute of Technology Kharagpur, with the roll number 21HS23010.**

----

 #### **1. Overview**

 **Chatterbox** is a messaging app where users can chat with friends, either one-on-one or in groups.
 It also has an AI tool that responds to messages starting with `@bot`.
 The app supports text messages and video calls.